fjferrer/serverless-docker/README.md

 # serverless-docker
 Docker files for automated serverless

+Version 3.0.1:
+- This version is based on Node 12.13 LTS and Serverless 1.58.0

 Version 2.1.0:
 - This version is based on Node 8.12 LTS and Serverless 1.52.0